Senior Manager Recruitment

 What do you believe are the 3 key elements to being successful in recruitment?

-Being resilient – Having some bounce-back-ability.
-Everyone has hard days at work, but being able to come back from them with a positive outlook is crucial in the recruitment industry.
+- Being resilient – Everyone has hard days at work, but being able to come back from them with a positive outlook is crucial in the recruitment industry.